 The Midvale Murder Hobos are making a run for the scoring zone, with number 12, “Doomed” Dwalvitsky gripping the d-ball in both hands to qualify for the score.
 An ogre hits Dwalvitsky, but the dwarven halfback is just plowing toward the zone.
 He’s bleeding, but the Hobos’ morale coordinator, Brother Turpin, shoots out some buffs.
-There’s just seconds left in the segment, the crowd is on their feet, Dwalvitsky puts his head down and rushes a worg blockers, and….
+There’s just seconds left in the segment, the crowd is on their feet, Dwalvitsky puts his head down and rushes a worg blocker, and….
 Score!
 The Murder Hobos score!
 They win the Temple of Hill Giant Evil cup!

 DungeonBall is a ridiculous way to play the Pathfinder Roleplaying Game to combine sports tropes in the mix of fantasy and adventure tropes.
 It’s a simple set of add-on rules to simulate sport-dungeon-stomping, presumably in a word where that is televised (or broadcast by crystal ball) for entertainment of the masses.